purescript-spec/purescript-spec/docs/writing-specs.md

 ```

 **NOTE** that if you are logging things to console, by using `parallel`
-order of log messages will be mixed.
+order of log messages is less deterministic.
 For example if you had:

 ```purescript
 describe "delay" do